Trantorian1/notes-rust-async/docs/async-execution/async-execution.md

 # Async Execution

-In this section, we examine the underlying mechanisms behing asynchronous programing in a language-agnostic way.
+In this section, we examine the underlying mechanisms behing asynchronous programing.